microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 kubectl drain $NODE_NAME --ignore-daemonsets
 ```

 You should see a list of all the Pods that have been evicted.
 It doesn't matter that all 3 replicas of the store-front application were running on the node.
 Kubernetes doesn't care and will evict all the Pods with no regard.
 This is where the PodDisruptionBudget comes in.
-A PodDisruptionBudget is a resource that specifies the minimum number of Pods that must be available during a voluntary disruption.
-When a PodDisruptionBudget is created, Kubernetes will not evict Pods that violate the budget

-You will need to create a PodDisruptionBudget for the store-front application that specifies that at least 1 Pod must be available during a voluntary disruption.
-This will ensure that the next time we drain a node, at least 1 Pod will remain running.
-Once new Pods are scheduled on other nodes, the PodDisruptionBudget will be satisfied and the remaining Pods on the node will be evicted.
-This is a great way to ensure that your application remains available during a voluntary disruption.

 Run the following command to create a PodDisruptionBudget for the store-front application.